Key Takeaways

 "Roofer near me" gets 33,100 searches per month in the UK.
 That's 33,100 homeowners actively looking for someone to fix or replace their roof.
 At an average of £7,500 for a full roof replacement, even one of those searches turning into a job covers your marketing budget for half a year.

 Right now, Google Ads charges £4.77 per click for "roofer near me" and £9.26 for "emergency roof repair".
 At a 3% conversion rate, that's roughly £159 per lead through ads.
 Manageable, until you scale it.
 Twenty leads per month through Google Ads costs over £3,000 in click spend alone.
-SEO delivers those same leads without the per-click cost once you rank.
+SEO for roofers delivers those same leads without the per-click cost once you rank.

 I manage SEO for UK trades and service businesses through Nest Content.
 Roofing is one of the verticals where the return is most obvious because job values are high and most competitors aren't investing in their online presence.
 I checked the websites of the top 10 roofing companies in three UK counties last month.
 Seven had no blog, no service pages beyond a single list, and fewer than 5 Google reviews.
 The three that had invested in their sites were getting 500+ organic visitors per month.
 The other seven were getting under 50.
 This guide covers what SEO for roofers actually looks like in practice and how to change that.